De-4-Data-Amigos/BI-Exam-COVID/README.md

 Early on we thought about covid19 for a project, as it's a topic that has affected us all for years.
 It was however not easy to come by data that we could use, which halted us for a bit.
 Then we went back and forth with a problem statement, before landing on above.

 # Theoretical foundation
-Our research is based on analyzing our dataset, on the background of all of us experienced a pandemic.
-All four of us has had covid19 and know people dying from it, and we think it's a very interesting matter to pursue.
+Our research is based on real life, as we all experienced covid19 firsthand and therefore we think it's a very interesting matter to pursue.
+We do this by analyzing our dataset to provide meaningful insight to combat a possible future pandemic.

 # Argument of choices
 We have to admit that we were strapped for time at the end.
 We spent ALOT of time trying to clean data from different sources before we ended up on our chosen one.
 Out of this and our problem statement, we came up with three hypothesis', which we then refined and found models fitting to help answer these.

 # Design
+The design of our project is seen in Streamlit.
+Each hypothesis has it's own page with a "welcome" page welcoming the reader with a brief explanation including each hypothesis.

 # Code

 # Artefacts
+Two .csv files (part of the project)
+Different models and graphs launched through Streamlit Code written in Python using Visual Studio Code

 # Outcomes

 #Implementation instructions
+Make sure you have the right imports installed (folium, seaborn etc).
+Make sure pathing to the .csv files are correct (they're inside the ./Data folder) Make sure Streamlit is correctly installed (perhaps through Anaconda + keep 'environment' in mind)